 Homeowners across the region have worked with Energize Connecticut, an initiative sponsored by Connecticut and utility providers, to save energy.
 Two popular programs are the Home Energy Solutions (home energy audits) and the Small Business Energy Advantage (assessment of small business's energy use).
-This measure would focus on LIDACs and low-income homeowners to help increase awareness of the program.
+This measure would focus on expanding these audits to LIDACs, low-income home owners and housing authorities.
 In addition, because one factor that may discourage more residents from taking part in the audits is the lack of funding to do the audits' recommendations, this measure would provide support for the implementation of the recommendations.